Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-harmonizer/tests_integration_pgsql/README.md

 | DB Password                | `--password`           | PGPASSWORD           | _none_                          |
 | Skip the database teardown | `--skip-teardown True` | SKIP_TEARDOWN        | False                           |
 | Full path to `psql`        | `--psql_cli`           | PSQL_CLI             | psql (assuming in shell's path) |

+## PowerShell Script for psql

+When running with Docker on a Windows host, you can use [psql-docker.ps1](psql-docker.ps1) as a substitute for the real `psql` command.
+It proxies relevant command arguments into the running Docker container, and copies any required files into the container for execution.
+To use this, set `PSQL_CLI=powershell ./psql-docker.ps1`.